csc-training/summerschool/gpu/docs/07-multi-gpu.md

   datatype representing a contiguous block of memory)
     * data packing/unpacking must be implemented application-side on GPU
 * on LUMI, enable on runtime by `export MPICH_GPU_SUPPORT_ENABLED=1`
-* having a fallback for pinned host staging buffers is a good idea.
+* having a fallback for pinned host staging pointers is a good idea.